-Plan for Behavioral Survey (CP-2010-03-00-00)
+Plan for Behavioral Survey (CP-2011-03-00-00)

-• As a part of the Core Performance Measures funding needs to be utilized to develop and implement a behavioral survey.
+As a part of the Core Performance Measures, funding needs to be utilized to maintain and expand the behavioral survey.
 The survey will assess the attitudinal progress of the driving public based on behavioral highway safety questions.
-The survey will include the required set of core questions and will also incorporate questions supported by highway safety concerns apparent to PA State programs.
+The survey will include the required set of core questions, demographic questions, and questions supported by highway safety concerns apparent to PA State programs.

-• Distribution Process
+• Survey Distribution Process